 - If I cannot bail somebody out immediately, up to how many days do I have to be able to bail them out of jail?

 There is no time limit to bailing a friend or family member out of jail.
 Your loved one can be bailed out of jail until he or she has been sentenced.

 - Do I need to give collateral?

-Most bonds at Bail Bonds in Martinez do not need collateral.
+Most bonds at Martinez Bail Bonds do not need collateral.
 We use your signature as collateral in most cases.
 However, for larger bails, starting around $100,000, you may need to put down something as collateral.
 This varies from case to case and depends greatly on the co-signers.

 - What happens if I miss a payment?